Juanma Moreno

 Juan Manuel "Juanma" Moreno Bonilla (born 1 May 1970) is a Spanish politician and president of the Andalusian branch of the People's Party.
 Since 18 January 2019, he has been the President of the Government of Andalusia.
 He represented the Cantabria constituency in the Spanish Congress of Deputies from 2000 to 2004 and the Málaga constituency from 2007 to 2011.
 He has also been a member of the Senate of Spain and Parliament of Andalusia.
 Under his leadership, the regional branch of the People's Party has obtained both its worst result (in 2018) and its best result ever (in 2022) in percentage points.
 Since 19 February 2025, he has been the First Vice President of the European Committee of the Regions.

 Early life and education

-Born in Barcelona (Catalonia) in 1970 as the second child of two Andalusian immigrants (Juan Moreno & María Bonilla) originating from the town of Alhaurín el Grande in the Province of Málaga, Juan Manuel Moreno was only three months old when his family returned to their homeland, where he spent his childhood.
+Born in Barcelona (Catalonia) in 1970 as the second child of two Andalusian migrants (Juan Moreno & María Bonilla) originating from the town of Alhaurín el Grande in the Province of Málaga, Juan Manuel Moreno was only three months old when his family returned to their homeland, where he spent his childhood.
 Moreno acquired his bachelor's degree in Protocol and Institutional Relations at Camilo José Cela University (UCJC).